SAP-archive/sap-iot-hyperscaler-azure-integration-ref/doc/ARM.md

 ## Deployment

-* Open Create Resource in Azure Resource Manager and choose Template Deployment.
+1. Open Create Resource in Azure Resource Manager and choose Template Deployment.
-* Choose Build your own template using the editor in the list.
+2. Choose Build your own template using the editor in the list.
 You can build your own template in the editor or upload it using the Load File option.
+3. Use the ARM template from the target package (sap-iot-hyperscaler-azure-integration-ref/arm-template/target) where the version number is populated.
+This version number depicts the reference template's release version.
-* You can check the progress of the deployment from Notifications menu.
+4. You can check the progress of the deployment from Notifications menu.

 ![ARM template deployment](img/armDeployment.png)